When1s/mtc-repo-infra/README.md

-# mtc-repo-infra
+# This prod terraform repository is for infra developers.
-terraform code for terraform certification
+The infra was last modified by: Filip Katana